Graduate Certificate in Film and Culture

 The Graduate Certificate in Film and Culture offers a flexible and diverse curricular framework for a multidisciplinary focus on film and culture across departmental and college boundaries.
 Taking into account the growing importance of the study of visual culture in many disciplinary terrains, the certificate provides graduate students an opportunity to add a field of specialization to their existing academic portfolios, or to prepare to write theses or dissertations that may reflect an engagement with the professional study of film and visual culture.

 Admission to the Graduate Certificate in Film and Culture is limited to students currently enrolled in a graduate program at Florida Atlantic University.
 Students must complete a total of four 3-credit graduate- level courses that include two required core courses as well as film-intensive electives (ideally, but not necessarily, drawn from one or more of the three indicated distributional categories).
-Application for the certificate should be submitted to the Certificate director upon the successful completion of the required courses with a minimum "B" grade in each.
-In addition to the regular curriculum, other courses with significant film components may be substituted with the Certificate director’s prior approval.
+Application for the certificate should be submitted to the Certificate director no later than the semester prior to graduation and, upon approval, the necessary forms must be completed and submitted to FAU’s Office of the Registrar in the first week of the semester of graduation (available here).

 Required Core Courses